tymyrddin/purple/source/docs/foundations/change-management/what-it-is.md

 ## The key insight

-You cannot implement change from the outside.
-You can only alter the conditions under which change becomes possible.
+Change cannot be imposed from the outside.
+Only the conditions under which it becomes possible can be altered.

 This is not a counsel of patience.
 It is a practical observation about leverage.
 Pushing harder against a homeostatic system usually makes it resist harder.
 Finding the conditions that allow the system to change its own state is a